rishabhjn5642/Plasma-Help/README.md

 # Plasma-Help
-my name is rishabh jain
+my name is rishabh jain.
+and i want to learn git